All Products

 Method 3: Add Spark configurations to create a custom Python environment

-If you use this method, make sure that the versions of ipykernel and jupyter_client meet the requirements, the Python version is V3.8 or later, and the environment is packaged in Linux.
+If you use this method, make sure that ipykernel 6.29 or later is installed, and jupyter_client 8.6 or later is installed.
+The Python version should be 3.8 or later, and the environment should be packaged in Linux (x86 architecture).

 Step 1: Create and deploy a Conda environment